abond936/My-Journal/docs/Project.md

 ### **Phase 2: Admin Workflow & Experience**
 ---------------------------------
-Status: 🟡 In Progress
+Status: 🟡 Operational

 This phase focuses on replicating and improving the core administrative workflows.

 - ✅ **Stabilization & Hardening:** Audited and secured all `Card` API endpoints and improved server-side validation.
 - ✅ **Refactor Floating Action Button (FAB):** Created a dedicated `CardAdminFAB` for the new admin section.
 - ✅ **Implement "Delete" Functionality:** Added delete capabilities with a safeguard to prevent accidental deletion of nested cards.
-- ⭕ **Implement Bulk Tag Editing:** Add the ability to add/remove tags from multiple selected cards at once.
+- ✅ **Implement Bulk Tag Editing:** Add the ability to add/remove tags from multiple selected cards at once.
-- ⭕ **Implement "View as User" Link:** Ensure the "View" link in the admin list points to the card's public consumption page.
+- ✅ **Implement "View as User" Link:** Ensure the "View" link in the admin list points to the card's public consumption page.

 ### **Phase 3: Consumption Experience**
 ---------------------------------
-Status: ⭕ Planned
+Status: 🟡 Operational

 This is the most critical upcoming phase, focused on building the public-facing, non-admin user experience for consuming `Card` content.
 This will replace the legacy `/view` page.